Tips on How To Name Your Film or Video Production Company

 8. Capture the magic of nostalgia with a location or item from your past

+Many producers have named their production companies after cities or locations that are important to them.
 For example, A24 is named after a highway in Italy, and Annapurna is named after a city in Nepal.
 Kerry Washington named her production company Simpson Street after where she grew up.

-You could also name your production company after an item from your past, like if you had a favorite toy growing up, or an old-timey artifact that is now outdated.
+You could also name your production company after an item from your past, like if you had a favorite toy growing up or an old-timey artifact now outdated.
+The best example of this is Francis Ford Coppola’s American Zoetrope.

-The best example of this is Francis Ford Copolla’s American Zoetrope – the Zoetrope was an important breakthrough that enabled the creation of film, so it makes sense to name a production company after the origins of the industry.
-Creative, and also aspirational.
+The Zoetrope was an important breakthrough that enabled the creation of film, so it makes sense to name a production company after the industry’s origins.
+It is creative and aspirational.

 9. Use an ironic understatement as inspiration

-In both instances, the companies have become well known for their strong brands with well-known and creative titles, and therefore, the irony has only intensified.
+In both instances, the companies have become well-known for their strong brands with well-known and creative titles, and therefore, the irony has only intensified.

 10. Use a grandiose, evocative metaphor as inspiration